deralation/deralation.github.io/cv/index.md

 _Software Developer_

 - Investigated, designed, and implemented our local development environment to Docker to help develop with PHP 5.6 and PHP 7
+- Migration from PHP 5.6 to PHP 7
 - AppStore and Google Play application release.
 - Webview Payment page for mobile application.
 - Object Oriented Programming with PHP 5.6